 Most first time visitors limit their Iceland itinerary to Reykjavik, the popular Golden Circle attractions and to the Iceland South Coast highlights.
 If you have more than 5 days to visit Iceland, I would highly recommend to include a day or two for West Iceland attractions.

 Snaefellsnes Peninsula is on the western coast of Iceland and is perfect for a road trip.
 Lovely scenery with beautiful mountains and sea-side villages, volcanoes and waterfalls, beaches and lava fields, Snaefellsnes Peninsula sure is postcard worthy.
 This West Iceland itinerary is spread over 2 days and gives you some of the best things to do in the area.
+You are likely to explore the Snaefellsnes Peninsula even if you have 5 days in Iceland.

 The proximity of the western most peninsula in main Iceland to Reyjavik or Keflavik airport makes it an easier destination to add to your Iceland road trip itinerary than say, the Diamond Circle route in North Iceland or the fjords in East Iceland.

-Disclaimer: This helpful post contains Affiliate links.
-This means that if you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
-Each post is carefully crafted and recommendations are made where I believe they will help with your planning.
+Disclaimer: This helpful post contains some affiliate links.
+If you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
 As such I thank you in advance should you decide to click & buy.

 West Iceland Attractions in Snaefellsnes Peninsula